 Injured workers may be entitled to future medical treatment.
-If you case involves future medical needs, do not settle your case until you consult with an attorney familiar with the Indiana Workers’ Compensation Laws.
+If your case involves future medical needs, do not settle your case until you consult with an attorney familiar with the Indiana Worker’s Compensation Laws.
 The settlement of future medical cases can be tricky.
-If a doctor feels that you will need future medical care as a result of your work accident, a doctor will need to state, in writing, what the specific long-term medical needs are, the period of time that the specific treatment will be needed, and the cost for each treatment recommended.
+If a doctor feels that you will need future medical care as a result of your work accident, a he or she will need to state, in writing, what the specific long-term medical needs are, the period of time that the specific treatment will be needed, and the cost for each treatment recommended.

 If a worker is considered permanently and totally disabled, future or lifetime medical treatment is also a possibility.
-The Second Injury Fund was created to assist permanently totally disabled workers pay for prosthetics, replacement prosthetics, and other limited future medical costs.
+The Second Injury Fund was created to assist permanently totally disabled workers in paying for prosthetics, replacement prosthetics, and other limited future medical costs.